Keibert Ruiz: Washington Nationals

 On July 30, 2021, the Dodgers traded Ruiz, Josiah Gray, Donovan Casey, and Gerardo Carrillo to the Washington Nationals in exchange for Trea Turner and Max Scherzer.
 Ruiz homered in his debut as a member of the Nationals organization on August 3, 2021, for the Triple-A Rochester Red Wings.
 Ruiz was called back up to the Majors on August 30 and made his Nationals debut the same day, going 1-4 against the Philadelphia Phillies.
 He would finish the season with a .272/.333/.409 slash line with 3 home runs in 96 plate appearances at the MLB level with the Dodgers and the Nationals.

 On March 11, 2023, the Nationals announced that Ruiz had signed an eight-year contract extension.
 The contract, reportedly worth $50 million, ran through 2030, covering his last five seasons of club control and first three years of free agency, and included one-year club options for 2031 and 2032.

 Personal life

-Ruiz is married to Ryena.
-The couple has one son named Keibert Jr., and as of May 2025 a baby girl.
+Ruiz and his wife have two children.

-Until 2025, Ruiz's Venezuelan parents, Leidys and Jose, had not seen him play in a game since he was a teenager in the Dominican Summer League in 2015, and had never seen him play in a major league game.
+Until 2025, Ruiz's Venezuelan parents had not seen him play in a game since he was a teenager in the Dominican Summer League in 2015, and had never seen him play in an MLB game.
 After four visa denials they were finally approved in 2025, and attended a Nationals game on May 22, 2025 in Washington, D.C..
-Keibert went 2 for 5 in the game, including a double and two RBIs, and applied the game-saving tag at home plate in the top of the ninth inning as the Nationals walked off the Atlanta Braves to win their fifth straight.
-The game was doubly emotional because Jose Ruiz's sister had died in Venezuela on that same day.
+Ruiz went 2-for-5 in the game, including a double and two RBIs, and applied the game-saving tag at home plate in the top of the ninth inning as the Nationals walked off the Atlanta Braves to win their fifth straight.
+The game was doubly emotional because Ruiz's aunt, his father's sister, had died in Venezuela on that same day.